Intercultural German Studies rests on four pillars:

 The four components reflect developments that studies in language, communication, culture and literature have undergone internationally in the last decades, with regard to theoretical issues, research concepts and the structure and methods of university teaching.
 In the Department of Linguistics and Languages, this means an orientation towards interdisciplinary collaboration, especially with those disciplines that deal with issues of communication, culture and their realization in different societies.

-Head of Thematic Area
+Members of Thematic Area

 The following form the core units of this thematic area:

 CLD 103 Intercultural Studies 1: Introduction to the German-Speaking Countries

 CLD 304 Intercultural Studies 2: Intercultural Communication